Section 2. Operations

 Fix information, in relation to a VOR or a VORTAC (radial distance), facilitates accurate ELT plotting by RCC and should be provided when possible.

 - In addition to the above, when the ELT signal strength indicates the transmitter may be on the airport or in the vicinity, notify the on-site technical operations services personnel for their action.

 - Air traffic personnel must not leave their required duty stations to locate an ELT signal source.

-- Attempt to locate the signal source by checking all adjacent airports not already checked by other facilities for the following information:
+- Attempt to locate the signal source by checking all adjacent airports not already checked by other ATC facilities for the following information: